jwang21st/ECE535-Project/README.md

 Project Choice #5 Federated Learning on Heterogeneous Sensor Data

 Motivation:
-* We are motivated to gain an intuition about the impacts of data on machine learning from understanding how data heterogeneity affects federated learning.
+* We are motivated to gain an intuition about the impacts of data on machine learning from understanding how data heterogeneity affects federated learning
-* One of us is currently working an honors thesis relating to federated learning
 * Has a security component (performing adversarial attacks) which is interesting

 Design goal: